1platform/onebe/docs/modules/App_App.md

 Ƭ **ApplicationObject**: [`Constructor`](Documentation_MetadataTypes.md#constructor)

-The ApplicationObject we support to be attached to the App instance.
+Custom type used to define an Object element that can be added to the Application object and reused throughout the application.

 ___